 Craig Leets Jr.,

 Craig has been doing queer advocacy work on college campuses since 2006.
 He came to PSU in October 2013 to lead the QRC.
 Before PSU, Craig worked at Penn State University ("the other PSU") as the Assistant Director for the Lesbian, Gay, Bisexual, Transgender, and Ally (LGBTA) Student Resource Center.
 Before working at Penn State, Craig was a Resident Director at the University of Maryland, College Park (UMD), where he worked on gender-inclusive housing, an inclusive language campaign, and a coming out support group for students.
 Also, he completed his Master of Arts degree in Counseling and Personnel Services with a focus in College Student Personnel while at UMD.
 Before moving to Maryland, he attended Chapman University in Orange, CA, and received a Bachelor of Arts in Communication Studies with a minor in Leadership and Organizational Studies.
-Craig is originally from Las Vegas, NV, and is so excited to be living on the west after four years on the east coast.
+Craig is originally from Las Vegas, NV, and loves coffee, movies, and spending time with Pumpkin, his French bulldog.

 Kirsten Keith has been working within queer communities for six years and is proud that the past four years have been with Portland State's Queer Resource Center.
 After graduating in 2012, Kirsten feels blessed to work with the engaging student population on campus as the Assistant Coordinator fothe QRC.
 When not at work Kirsten spends their time with their partner and two dogs.